Turning screen time into family time

 Neither true nor false

 According to the Canadian Paediatric Society, screens can be useful from time to time for calming an overexcited child.
 However, it’s important to avoid content that is overstimulating (special effects, loud volume, fast editing, etc.).
-At the same time, screens can become a crutch if used too often: the child might come to rely on screens to manage his behaviour and emotions.
-It’s also not a good idea to make a habit of using screens to deal with difficult behaviour, as the child might perceive it as a reward.
+At the same time, screens can become a crutch if used too often: the child might come to rely on screens to manage their behaviour and emotions.
+In addition, they may begin to view screen time as a reward for difficult behaviour.
+So, it’s best not to make a habit of it.

 False

-Using digital technologies at a young age isn’t beneficial to a child’s development and doesn’t give kids an advantage in school later.
+Using digital technologies at a young age isn’t beneficial to a child’s development and doesn’t give kids an advantage once they start going to school.
 “Children learn to use technology very quickly,” says psychologist Marie-Anne Sergerie.
 “What we should really be concerned about is kids who spend too much time looking at screens.”
 Media education specialist Normand Landry adds, “What benefits kids at school isn’t knowing how to use a tablet but having been read to.”

 Naître et grandir